 The important thing to do when creating a project roadmap is to present your ideas and showcase how they could become a reality.
-It can offer many advantages; from saving time and money, to improving communication among the team to name just two.
+It can offer many advantages; from saving time and money, to improving communication among the team and ensuring a faster project completion.

 Most individuals will find that there can be a wide array of advantages that come with creating a clear, concise and realistic roadmap.
 Because of this, taking the time to ensure that you get it right will often be a wise idea.
 Fortunately for you, we’re here to give you a helping hand in making your own, with tips and advice that can be useful for practically any industry.